 Even first clearly defining that end goal is essential, and whether it needs to be expressed in a greater value on paper or increased rental return in the shorter term.

 Also, what price is willing to be paid to accomplishes this, for example initial expenditure for changes to the property.

 You then need a plan to reach this including a realistic time-frame and how things should occour in the correct order.

 This is where the pure property management expertise can really help, something that asset managers often miss in the frenzy of the deal and the figures.

 So in the above example, a landlord may want to take the flats back and deal with them separately for a greater return, but there can be all kinds of expensive issues to clarify, for example utility supply and splitting, and then separate access and fire compliance which could easily turn things unprofitable.

 External advice can be a great help at this stage, as they have the expertise in both property and market matters, plus a fresh non-connected perspective on your property to help come up with some real gems and angles.

-And for such advice that actually works, it’s worth paying the price for it as the old saying goes, you tend to get what you pay for (check out the post here on how fees get structured for this advice).
+And for such advice that actually works, it’s worth paying the price, for as the old saying goes, you tend to get what you pay for (check out the post here on how fees get structured for this advice).

 The Role of Property Asset Managers

-The skill set for an asset manager is slightly different though, so an asset manager in addition to grounded property management expertise needs to have more agency and professional experience and skill set, and often contacts within the property market.
+The skill-set for a Property Asset Manager is slightly different though, so an Asset Manager in addition to grounded property management expertise needs to have more agency and professional experience and skill set, and often contacts within the property market.